Frequently Asked Questions

 Do I need to submit my high school transcript and SAT scores?

-If you apply with less than 24 credits, you must provide the admissions office with your official high school transcript, official SAT or ACT scores and official college transcript.
+If you apply with less than 24 credits, you must provide the admissions office with your official high school transcript and official college transcript(s).
 If you apply with 24 or more credits, simply provide your official college transcript(s).
+We do not require the submission of standardized test scores for transfer applicants.

 Is there an English proficiency requirement for international students?